drlight17/mta-log-parser/README.md

 cd mta-log-parser
 cp example.env .env

+# If you want to build your image of mta-log-parser then copy Dockerfile and docker-compose.yaml files from build
+# dir to the root path (recommended for development).
+If you want to user complete image downloaded from docker hub then pass this step (recommended for production).
+yes | cp -rf ./build/Dockerfile ./Dockerfile
+yes | cp -rf ./build/docker-compose.yaml ./docker-compose.yaml

 # Adjust the example .env as needed.
 Make sure you set SECRET_KEY to a long random string, and change ADMIN_PASS
 # to the password you want to use to log into the web application.
 Other variables are described.
 nano .env